signature-opensource/CK-StObj/CK.StObj.Model/AutomaticDI/README.md

 myContainerBuilder.AddSingleton( typeof( ICommonSingleton ), _ => _theGlobalDI.GetService( typeof( ICommonSingleton ) ) );
 ```
 This means that EndpointDefinition must have access to the global DI before being able to resolve even a common singleton.
 EndpointDefinitions
-are IRealObject, their constructor have no parameters.
+are IRealObject, their constructor have no parameters by design.
 We need a singleton service to capture the global DI container (in its constructor)
 and the instantiation of this service must be triggered by someone: we are stuck with the `IHostedService` execution to initialize the
 EndpointDefinitions, we have no choice...
 So, we *can* model the "DefaultEndpointDefinition".
 If we do model it, it can describe its own specific
 endpoint services (like `IAuthenticationService` that requires a `HttpContext` to do its job), de facto removing it from the set of
 services of any other EndpointDefinition.

 BUT (again)!
-This `IAuthenticationService` must be preempted by the DefaultEndpointDefinition only if it exists, if the host is a web
+This `IAuthenticationService` must be preempted by the DefaultEndpointDefinition only if it exists, that is if the host is
-application.
+a web application.
 This would require a "late binding" approach of these services (based on the Assembly Qualified Name of the type,
 similar to the configuration of AutoServiceKind for well known external services) that must be as exhaustive as possible.
 This doesn't seem sustainable.
 We can change how a "specific endpoint service" is tied to its EndpointDefinition and be more powerful
 (and may be more explicit): with one attribute on the service type itself `[EndpointService( Type endpointDefinition )]` and one assembly